Taiwrash/g4-workshop/docs/beginner-intermediate/4-git-in-vscode.md

 ### Exercise

--   Create a new folder
+-   Create a new folder.
--   Create a new file and add anything inside
+-   Create a new file and add anything inside.
--   Create a GitHub repository
+-   Create a GitHub repository.
 -   Use VS Code source control to push to GitHub

 [<< Previous Module](3-github.md)<============================>[Next Module >>](5-github-tabs.md)